sbrajesh/buddypress-mute/readme.txt

 == Screenshots ==

-1. A screenshot showing the mute button beside each member in the loop
+1. A screenshot showing the mute button next to each member in the loop

 == Changelog ==